Question: Can I use amplified full-length cDNA as input into the Targeted Gene Expression assay?

 - If desired, library construction for Illumina sequencing would still have to be completed after successful enrichment of amplified full-length cDNA.

 - In addition, 10x Genomics does not currently support library construction compatible with long-read sequencing platforms such as those offered by Pacific Biosciences and Oxford Nanopore Technologies.
 Therefore this would be performed at the customer’s own risk.
-For an example of Oxford Nanopore Technologies' long-read sequencing on 10x Genomics libraries, please refer to Singh et al 2019.
+For an example of Oxford Nanopore Technologies' long-read sequencing on 10x Genomics cDNA, please refer to Singh et al 2019.

 Products: Targeted Gene Expression